PoisotLab/ms_straight_lines/manuscript.md

 suggested that the constant connectance model was sensitive to extreme observations.
 The expected log predictive density (ELPD), on the other hand, measures the predictive performance of the model; here, higher values indicate more reliable predictions [@VehtGelm17].
-This suggests that the flexible link model will make the best predictions of $L$.
-Information criteria, however, are only a rough guide to model selection; as always domain expertise should take precedence.
+This suggests that the flexible links model will make the best predictions of $L$.

 To be useful to ecologists, predictions of $L$ must stay within realistic boundaries determined by ecological principles.
 We generated posterior predictions for all models and visualized them against these constraints (+@fig:PP_counterfactual).
-The LSSL model clearly underestimated the number of links, especially in large networks: its predictions were frequently lower than the minimum $S-1$.
-The constant connectance and power law models also made many predictions below this value, especially for small values of $S$.
+The LSSL model underestimates the number of links, especially in large networks: its predictions were frequently lower than the minimum $S-1$.
+The constant connectance and power law models also made predictions below this value, especially for small values of $S$.
 The flexible link model made roughly the same predictions, but within ecologically realistic values.

-![**The flexible link model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible link models.
+![**The flexible links model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible link models.
 In each